Cuju-ft/Cuju/README.md

 ## The environment prepare
 ---
 ### All Node Install
-Assume you have already builded Primary, Backup and NFS node *A recommended topology below:*
+* Assume you have already builded Primary, Backup and NFS node.
+*A recommended topology below:*
 ![](https://i.imgur.com/DuKZweZ.png)

-If you only have one or two machine, you can reference this setting *Another recommended topology below:*
+* If you only have one or two machine, you can reference this setting.
+*Another recommended topology below:*
 ![](https://i.imgur.com/38d0kzJ.png)